uchicago-dsi/Perpetual/pipeline/README.md

 This folder contains python scripts (executable from command-line).

 ## Usage
 Complete these steps to run the pipeline:
+1. Place input files (.csv dataframes and distance matrices) in `data/`.
-1. edit the /utils/config_inputs.ini file to account for your data, desired output locations/filenames, and cvrp solver paramaeters.
+2. edit `pipeline/utils/config_inputs.ini` to include file paths for data, desired output locations/filenames, and CVRP solver parameters.
-2. ??
-3. ??
-4. ??
-5. on the terminal run the following code in order (allow time for each step to process):
+3. on the terminal run the following code in order (allow time for each step to process):

-### /utils/
+### pipeline/utils/
 This directory contains files with various functions used across multiple files.
 `cfg_parser.py`: contains a config parsing function `filter_df.py`: contains functions for filtering dataframes and distance matrices